kurt-krueckeberg/data-structures-cplus/notes/rb-tree.rst

 .. figure:: ../images/rb-corrected-1.jpg
    :alt: Exaple of red-balck tree

 Red-black trees actually represent the structure of 2-3-4 trees in a different way.
-And recall 2-3-4 trees remained balanced after an insertion or deletion.
+And recall 2-3-4 trees remained balanced after insertions or deletions.
 They therefore save memory compared to 2-3-4 tree.
 Another cruical advantage of red-black trees involves their insertion and deletion algorithms: the node transformations necessary to maintain a valid red-black (when inserting or deleting a key) are local transformations.

 Starting at slide #220, the equivalent 2-3-4 tree insert algorithm is for ashown for an insertion into a red black tree.